100 Girls: Plot

-Matthew puts an advertisement in the school newspaper asking the girl he's seeking to meet him in the basement on a Thursday night.
+Matthew puts an advertisement in the school newspaper asking the girl he is seeking to meet him in the basement on a Thursday night.
 He sits in the dark every Thursday night, waiting for her to show up.
-The door opens one night, and he thinks it's her, but it's Wendy, coming to check up on him.
+The door opens one night, and he thinks it is her, but it is Wendy, coming to check up on him.
 Finally, the mystery maiden does show up, only to tell him to stop looking for her.

-Despite this, Matthew isn't deterred, and disguises himself in drag, as Francesca, as a means to continue his search.
-In drag, he is actually able to talk to Cynthia without being intimidated by her good looks.
+Despite this, Matthew is not deterred, and disguises himself in drag, as Francesca, as a means to continue his search.
+In drag, he can talk to Cynthia without being intimidated by her good looks.
 She then gets injured after two students accidentally drop a couch on her.
 Rod flirts with Francesca and later brags to Matthew that he had sex with her.
 This makes Matthew so angry that he adds another weight onto Rod's "penile power" device, hurting him.
 Crick makes a pass at Matthew in drag while he fights with Patty.
 Matthew bites off part of Crick's tongue.
 As a result, Crick is unable to speak without lisping.

-With then end of the semester nearing, desperation sets in, so Matthew appeals to his mystery maiden by proclaiming his love for her to the whole dormitory.
+With the end of the semester nearing, desperation sets in, so Matthew appeals to his mystery maiden by proclaiming his love for her to the whole dormitory.
 He finally determines his mystery maiden is Patty.
 She initially rejects him because she thought that he would see her only as a slut.
 Crick sees that Matthew wants Patty, but Matthew has him arrested for sexually assaulting him (when he was dressed as Francesca).

-Matthew introduces Rod and Dora, and hooks Wendy up with Arlene.
-Cynthia shows off her newly found martial art abilities that she discovered as a way to cope with frustration following her injury, and Ms. Stern learns a valuable lesson on gender equality, as Matthew stands up to her in front of the class, to an ovation.
+Matthew introduces Rod and Dora and hooks Wendy up with Arlene.
+Cynthia shows off her newly found martial arts abilities that she discovered as a way to cope with frustration following her injury, and Ms. Stern learns a valuable lesson on gender equality, as Matthew stands up to her in front of the class, to an ovation.
 Finally, Matthew proclaims his love to Patty, who sees his loving eyes, and they kiss.